-Cheating is rarely a problem in this class, but there are rules.
+Cheating is sometimes a problem in this class.
+I have some rules.
 I am unhappy when I see cheating in any class.
-These may be cases where one student gives a copy of their completed program to another student, and the second student keys it in, possibly with minor changes, such as changing the names of variables.
+There have been cases where one student gives a copy of their completed program to another student, and the second student keys it in, possibly with minor changes, such as changing the names of variables.
 In worse cases, the second student uses cut-and-paste to copy the program, or sections of it.
 In almost every case, the second student does not understand how the program works, or why the program says what it says.
 I consider any such behavior to be plagiarism and an honor code violation.
-I want you to learn, but not do things that might let you complete the assignments without learning.
+Your goal is to learn, not merely do things that might let you complete the assignments (without learning).